paysera/plugin-zen-cart/README.md

 Installation
 ------------

-1. Download this repository as zip file and extract "includes" folder and "mokejimai_validation.php" file into your wordpress directory
+1. Download this repository as zip file and extract "includes" folder and "mokejimai_validation.php" file into your wordpress directory.
-2. Enable payment method in Admin panel;
+2. Enable payment method in Admin panel.
-3. Fill in required info;
+3. Fill in required info.

 Contacts
 --------